jorgegso/my_kali_dockerfile/README.md

 - Save the history shell in local machine. //completed
 - Make a safe network for ctf
 - Make a non-root user //completed
-- ask a new password or/and username went start the image
+- Ask a new password or/and username went start the image
 - Make the kali-less dockefile more light and practical for PC with less space